 How to Create a Living Trust in Oregon

-1. Figure out which type of trust you need to make: There are single trusts, which will be what you want to use if you’re single.
-Married couples have the choice between a single trust or a joint trust.
+- Figure out which type of trust you need to make.
+There are single trusts, which is what you’ll likely use if you’re single.
+Married couples have the choice between a single trust and a joint trust.
 A joint trust is a good option if you want to place jointly owned property, like cars and homes, in your trust.

-3. Choose your trustee: In the state of Oregon, any adult, including yourself, can be a trustee, as can an Oregon bank or trust company.
-If you pick yourself, you also need to name a successor trustee to take over after you’ve died or if you become incapacitated.
-Now is also a good time to figure out who you want to pass your property onto once you’ve died.
+- Choose your trustee.
+In the state of Oregon, any adult, including yourself, can be a trustee, as can an Oregon bank or trust company.
+If you pick yourself, you also need to name a successor trustee to take over after you’ve passed or if you become incapacitated.
+This is also a good time to determine who you want to give your property to once you’ve passed.
 In addition to managing your trust, your trustee (or successor trustee) will be responsible for ensuring your estate is doled out according to your trust’s instructions.

-4. Draw up the trust document: You can do this by yourself or hire an attorney to help you.
+- Draw up the trust document.
+You can do this by yourself, or you can hire an attorney to help you.

-5. Sign the trust document: This must be done in front of a notary public.
+- Sign the trust document.
+This must be done in front of a notary public.

-6. Fund the trust by transferring your property into it: It’s possible to do this on your own, but it can be complicated.
+- Fund the trust by transferring your property into it.
+It’s possible to do this on your own, but it can be complicated.
 Getting a lawyer can make it easier.

 What Is a Living Trust?

-A living trust is a legal framework in which property can be placed.
-Every trust has a trustee who is in charge managing the trust and distributing the trust’s property as directed.
+A living trust is a legal framework into which property can be placed.
+Every trust has a trustee who is in charge of managing the trust and distributing the trust’s property as directed.
 You can name yourself as the trustee or give that job to someone else.

 There are two types of living trusts:

-• A revocable trust is more forgiving: With this type of trust, the grantor can modify the trust at his or her discretion.
+- A revocable trust is more forgiving.
+With this type of trust, the grantor can modify the trust at their discretion.
 The grantor maintains ownership of the property within the trust and pays taxes on it directly.

 How Much Does It Cost to Create a Living Trust in Oregon?